The John C. Danforth Center on Religion and Politics was established in 2010 and is located on the campus of Washington University in St. Louis.

 - To support and enhance outstanding scholarly research on the historical and contemporary intertwining of religion and politics.

-- To disseminate excellent scholarship to students and the broad public by means of courses, lectures, and conferences.
+- To disseminate excellent scholarship to students and the broad public by means of courses, lectures, conferences, and publications.

-- To foster debate and discussion among people who hold widely different views about religion and/or politics.
+- To foster debate and discussion among people who hold widely different views about religion and politics.

 Welcome to the John C. Danforth Center on Religion and Politics.
 The Center exists to educate people about the vast impact religion, in its many forms, has had on the United States throughout the nation’s history.
 We do not promote a single ideological perspective, religiously or politically, and we welcome a wide range of viewpoints to our classrooms and discussions.
 We aim to serve a broad constituent base: faculty and students at Washington University in St. Louis and surrounding academic institutions; Washington University alumni; scholars at other universities and colleges who work on areas relating to religion and politics in the U.S.; journalists and other writers who seek to be informed about these areas; and members of the general public who wish to enhance their own understanding of the ways religion has influenced American politics both historically and in the present.